-Policy/Goal/Objective Segments Alternatives Consistency Policy L 7.1.7: Ensure that development within the area bounded by Palmdale Boulevard and Avenue S and 70th and 75th Streets East provides adequate separation of residential development and mineral resource extraction land uses, provides passive recreational opportunities and creates a range of single-family residential housing opportunities supported by well-planned infrastructure, as set forth in the following criteria: (General Plan Amendment 96-2.
-Adopted by City Council July 10, 1996) Provide adequate buffering between residential uses and mineral resource extraction uses and ensure that residential development does not interfere with the continued use of the mining area. a.)
+Policy/Coal/Objective Commonto Altownotives Consistency Policy/Goal/Objective Segments Alternatives Consistency Policy L 7.1.7: Ensure that development within the area bounded by Palmdale Boulevard and Avenue S and 70th and 75th Streets East provides adequate separation of residential development and mineral resource extraction land uses, provides passive recreational opportunities and creates a range of single-family residential housing opportunities supported by well-planned infrastructure, as set forth in the following criteria: (General Plan Amendment 96-2.
+Adopted by City Council July 10, 1996) 2.
+Provide adequate buffering between residential uses and mineral resource extraction uses and ensure that residential development does not interfere with the continued use of the mining area. a.)
 Examine the feasibility of downgrading 75th Street East from an arterial roadway to a local or collector street, and provide a linear park with trails as an alternative use or require a greenbelt or linear park which averages 100 feet in width, on the west side of 75th Street East, to provide a land use buffer between residential and mineral resource extraction areas. b.)
 Require larger lots adjacent to the mineral resource extraction area.
 City of Palmdale All Build Alternatives and the Avenue M LMF Zone Consistent.
 The HSR system avoids residential areas wherever possible, and would comply with all zoning designations and transportation plans where applicable.
 The alignment would also provide a suitable buffer between residential and industrial land uses where applicable.
-Image: state of the state of Goal ER6: Ensure an adequate City of Avenue M Consistent.
-The construction and operation of supply of mineral resources to meet long-term regional construction needs.
-Palmdale LMF Zone the HSR system would not interfere with the provision of adequate mineral resources to meet long-term regional needs.
+Palmdale General Plan (1993): E Environmental Re esources Eleme nt Goal ER6: Ensure an adequate supply of mineral resources to meet long-term regional construction needs.
+City of Palmdale Avenue M LMF Zone Consistent.
+The construction and operation of the HSR system would not interfere with the provision of adequate mineral resources to meet long-term regional needs.
 The Authority has avoided and minimized impacts to mineral resource extraction operations or potential future reserves where possible.